danhetrick/quirc/README.md

-    -s, --script FILENAME           Sets a script to execute on start -e, --editor FILENAME           Sets a text editor to use with the /edit command (default: notepad) -L, --log FILENAME              Logs all chat to file
+    -s, --script FILENAME           Sets a script to execute on start -e, --editor FILENAME           Sets a text editor to use with the /edit command (default: notepad) -L, --log FILENAME              Logs all chat to file -S, --html                      Do *not* strip HTML from incoming chat/notices -o, --online                    Check if hosts responds to ping before connection -T, --timestamp                 Timestamp chat messages

 Once up and running, **Quirc** runs like any other graphical IRC client you might have used.

 If an incoming chat message contains a web URL, the URL will be converted into a link; clicking on the link will open up the URL in the default web browser.
+This can be prevented with the `--nolinks` option.

 Chat logs use a simple format:

 ```
-<timestamp> <location> <sender> <message>
+<timestamp> <source> <sender> <message>
 ```

-`timestamp` marks when the message was sent/received in the number of seconds since January 1st, 1970 (UNIX time) in UTC. `location` can be a channel name (for public chat), `PRIVATE` for incoming private messages, `PRIVATE->` followed by a nickname or channel for outgoing private messages, `NOTICE` for incoming notices, `NOTICE->` followed by a nickname or channel for outgoing notices, or `ACTION->` followed by a channel name for a CTCP action sent or received. `sender` will either be the client's nickname (for outgoing public chat) or a nick@host (for incoming public chat). `message` will be the contents of the message.
+`timestamp` marks when the message was sent/received in the number of seconds since January 1st, 1970 (UNIX time) in UTC. `source` can be a channel name (for public chat), `PRIVATE` for incoming private messages, `PRIVATE->` followed by a nickname or channel for outgoing private messages, `NOTICE` for incoming notices, `NOTICE->` followed by a nickname or channel for outgoing notices, or `ACTION->` followed by a channel name for a CTCP action sent or received. `sender` will either be the client's nickname (for outgoing public chat) or a nick@host (for incoming public chat). `message` will be the contents of the message.

 ## Quirc Client Commands